 Analysis of reform movements including abolitionism, populism, progressivism, New Deal, the 1960s, and recent reform movements.

 Attributes: Women Gender Studies

-HIST 438 - READINGS IN LATIN AMERICAN HISTORY
+HIST 438 - READINGS IN ATLANTIC WORLD HISTORY

-Intensive readings seminar in Latin American history from the colonial period to the present designed to acquaint students with the major historiographical traditions in the field.
+Intensive readings seminar in Atlantic World History designed to acquaint students with the major historiographical traditions in the field.